UTA Flight 141: Aircraft

 The aircraft was a Boeing 727-223.
 Manufactured in 1977 with a serial number of 21370, it was equipped with three Pratt & Whitney JT8D-9A engines.
 The aircraft was registered as N865AA and was delivered to American Airlines.

 Throughout its operational history, the aircraft had been operated by multiple operators.
 From June 1977 to January 2003, the aircraft was owned by American Airlines.
 However, in October 2001 the aircraft was stored in California's Mojave Desert.
 It subsequently became the property of Wells Fargo Bank Northwest in October 2002.

 In January 2003, the aircraft was sold to a Miami-based leasing company Financial Advisory Group (FAG).
 The aircraft was then delivered to Ariana Afghan Airlines following FAA authorization to operate a ferry flight to Kabul under a new registration of YA-FAK.
 The first leasing contract was signed by Swaziland's Alpha and Omega Airways and the aircraft subsequently changed its registration to 3D-FAK in June 2003.
 In October 2003, the aircraft was subleased by Alpha and Omega Airways to UTA and the aircraft was registered under Guinean registration of 3X-GDO.

 The aircraft had undergone a total of 40,452 flight cycles.
-The last major C check, the highest category for an aircraft maintenance, was carried out in January 2001 by American Airlines.
+The last major C check, the second highest category for an aircraft maintenance, was carried out in January 2001 by American Airlines.
 There were insufficient documents on modifications that had been made on the aircraft.
 It was described as "materially impossible" to obtain the appropriate documents of the aircraft during its operation with UTA.